Jazzmax/rsa_sa_backup/README.md

 * Checks if the tool is already running
 * Removes archives older than "n" days.
 * Rotates log file
-* Command line arguments
+* Command line arguments - see the usage information.
-* Configuration file to enable/disable backup of components
+* Inline or file configuration to enable/disable backup of components
 * Option to backup custom user files
 * Test mode